 A program logic is a critical element in program planning and evaluation because it sets out a graphic and easily understandable relationship between program activities and the intended outcomes of the program.
 A program logic is a "living document", that is, it should be reviewed regularly to see if it is still an accurate representation of the program or if it needs to be adapted.

 What does a program logic look like?

 There are many different types of program logic.
 We have prepared a template with guidance (Figure 1) about how to develop an outcomes based program logic, and an example of a completed program logic (Figure 2).
-There is also a blank template (DOC 234 KB) which can be downloaded and used to develop your own outcomes based program logic.

 Figure 1: Program logic template with guidance - Download program logic template with guidance as a PDF (332 KB)